Bazar-Platform/.github/profile/README.md

 2. **Configuration**:
     - Set up environment variables and configurations as specified in each service’s `README.md`.
 3. **Start Services**:
-    - Use the provided `docker-compose.yml` in the `bazar-deployment` repository for Docker-based deployment.
+    - Use the provided `docker-compose.yml` in the `bazar-gateway-service` repository to start all services together.
 4. **Accessing the Application**:
-    - **Gateway Service**: Access the gateway at `http://<gateway_ip>:8080`.
+    - **Gateway Service**: Access the gateway at `http://localhost:5000`.
 5. **Testing and Verification**:
-    - Use a client script or Postman to test the API endpoints.
+    - Use the `tests.http` file or a tool like Postman to test the API endpoints.

+Each service can also be run individually using its own `docker-compose.yml` file for isolated development and testing.

 ---